Silica Dust Health Hazards and Protection

 GENERAL WORKSPACE VENTILATION

-General workspace ventilation systems introduce fresh air and dilute contaminants in the workplace.
+General workspace ventilation systems introduce fresh air and dilute airborne contaminants in the workplace.

 Ventilation systems should provide at least six exchanges of air per hour.